 Nutrition

-This recipe was originally posted September 2020 and was updated June 2022 to include more helpful tips and photos.
+This recipe was originally posted September 2020 and was updated November 2023 with more helpful tips and photos.
+The text and formatting were updated again in October 2025.

 Subbed in a cup of unsweetened applesauce for the 2 bananas and it turned out great!
 Might add some protein powder next time for the extra protein like you suggested in the variations, do you have recommendations for brands/types?
 Thanks for the recipe :)